-- the shares of Class B common stock will be issued at an offering price of \$20.49 per share, the last reported sale price of our Class B common stock on January 7, 2005; - 5,538,003 shares of Class B common stock to be issued as part of this offering resulting in gross offering proceeds totaling \$113.5 million; - referred stock to be issued as part of this offering resulting in gross offering proceeds totaling \$50.0 million.
+- 403,587 shares of Class B common stock will be issued in the Name Development asset acquisition at \$22.30 per share, the last reported sales price of our Class B common stock on February 8, 2005; - the shares of Class B common stock to be issued as part of the offering will be issued at an offering price of \$20.00 per share, - 5,673,684 shares of Class B common stock to be issued as part of this offering resulting in gross offering proceeds totaling \$113.5 million; - preferred stock to be issued as part of this offering resulting in gross offering proceeds totaling \$50.0 million.
 The shares of Class B common stock which could be issued upon the conversion of all shares of preferred stock have not been included as their effect would be anti-dilutive.
-Issuance costs for the offering were estimated at \$8.3 million
+Issuance costs for the offering were estimated at \$8.3 million.